 AMuSE – standing for ‘Artistic Multi Sensorial Experience’ – is a project led by Malta’s oldest arts organisation, MSA, aiming to present new creative readings on the sense of sight, smell, touch, taste and hearing through various interpretations in the realm of visual arts.
 The project is hosting a series of workshops and studio visits to support the artistic research of the 16 selected artists from the 4 participating countries.
 The project will culminate in an exhibition of artworks to be held in 2019 at MSA’s premises, the Palazzo de La Salle in Valletta.

 The artistic director of AMuSE is Roderick Camilleri (pictured above), while the Project Leader is Joe Scerri.
 The project was selected out of the 430 eligible applications falling within the smaller scale category and will obtain funding together with another 65 projects under the umbrella of the Creative Europe Culture Sub-programme (2014-2020).
 The project aims to promote the integration of the senses into the process of art-making and its exhibition to the public.

 It also plans to create a platform for transnational mobility between emerging and promising artists.
-The project will take the form of a consortium made up of four partners with a background in art, culture, cultural tourism and creative industries from four European countries.
-Through the work of 16 selected emerging artists (4 from each participating country), these partners will be working together to provide new research in inter-sensorial forms of art and culture, blend visual arts with applied arts and local traditions and strengthen and develop diverse audiences.
+The project takes the form of a consortium made up of four partners with a background in art, culture, cultural tourism and creative industries from four European countries.
+Through the work of 16 selected emerging artists (4 from each participating country), these partners are working together to provide new research in inter-sensorial forms of art and culture, blend visual arts with applied arts and local traditions and strengthen and develop diverse audiences.